RoamGuru Roam Guru

 Final Thoughts

 Bristol isn't trying to be charming.
 It just is.
 It's a city that knows its history—the good and the terrible—and doesn't flinch from either.
-It's a place where you can eat world-class food in a shipping container, drink 400-year-old cider recipes, and stumble across art that makes you stop in the street.
+It's a place where you can eat world-class food in a shipping container, drink cider made to four-hundred-year-old recipes, and stumble across art that makes you stop in the street.

 Come hungry.
 Come curious.
-Leave planning your next visit.
+Leave planning your return.

 — Sophie Brennan, after too much cider and just enough pie